by Tracy Johnson

 In times of high anxiety, we tend to gravitate toward older, more familiar songs.
-Radio become even more of an escape than usual.
+Radio personalities become even more of an escape than usual.

 For music stations, I recommend:

-As much as listening location has changed, without a morning commute, listening has time-shifted as well.
+As much as the listening location has changed, without a morning commute, listening has time-shifted as well.
 Listeners are sleeping in a bit longer and not getting around to the radio as early as they were.

-This leads to a two logical questions:
+This leads to two logical questions:

 The answer is no to both.

-Since most of remaining listening comes from our biggest fans, why would we disrupt that listening by making changes?
+Since most of the remaining listening comes from our biggest fans, why would we disrupt that listening by making changes?
 Be consistent and ride it out.